Praqma/helmsman/docs/deplyment_strategies.md

 # Deployment Strategies

-This document describes the different startegies to use Helmsman for maintaining your helm charts deployment to k8s clusters.
+This document describes the different strategies to use Helmsman for maintaining your helm charts deployment to k8s clusters.

 ## Deploying 3rd party charts (apps) in a production cluster